SecurePoint USA

 For most of the last decade, running a name search against the CSL was considered adequate for denied-party screening.
 If the name wasn't on the list, you could proceed with reasonable confidence.

-That is no longer true.
+That is no longer a safe assumption.

 What changed